dustymabe/dustymabe.com/content/post/2020-01-21/post.md

 # Booting Fedora CoreOS: Advanced Provisioning Scenario

 So what is running a server all about?
-Hosting services, crunching data, mining bitcoin?
-Ding ding ding.
-Let's actually do something with our Fedora CoreOS node!
+Hosting services, crunching data, mining bitcoin? **DING DING DING**!
+Let's actually do something with our Fedora CoreOS node.

 Since Fedora CoreOS is focused on running applications/services in containers we recommend trying to only run containers and not modifying the